kushalpandya/dotfiles/docs/services.md

 Notice that we have set port `10000` as default for HTTP while `10001` for HTTPS, You can change it to any other port as well.

-At this point, NextCloud Web UI can be accessed in the browser using `http://localhost:10000`, be sure to visit that URL first and go through the setup (like setting up default user and password).
+At this point, Nextcloud Web UI can be accessed in the browser using `http://localhost:10000`, be sure to visit that URL first and go through the setup (like setting up default user and password).

-Now,we want our NextCloud instance to be accessible from other devices on our network as well.
-So now we need to add our server's IP to NextCloud trusted domain by running;
+Now,we want our Nextcloud instance to be accessible from other devices on our network as well.
+So now we need to add our server's IP to Nextcloud trusted domain by running;

 ```bash
 sudo snap run nextcloud.occ config:system:set trusted_domains 1 --value=192.168.0.100